stuartlangridge/canute/README.md

 ## Plugins

 A plugin is an executable file, which lives in the `plugins` folder.
-To do a search, it is started as `pluginname --query "the query"` and is expected to return JSON which looks like
+To do a search, it is started as `pluginname --query "the query"` and is expected to print to stdout JSON which looks like

 ```
 {